Shuli jingyun: Production and distribution

 The encyclopedia was commissioned by the Kangxi Emperor in 1713 and involved over one hundred scholars studying under the Emperor and Jesuit experts.
 The compilation of this book was supervised by Prince Yūnlu, with He Guozong (d.
 1767) and Mei Gucheng (1681-1746) as main compilers.
-The book began its creation in 1713 and was finished by 1723.
+Compilation of the book began in 1713 and was finished by 1723.
 In 1724, the first copy was published by the imperial printing shop.
 The encyclopedia was intended to be used as an imperial textbook in China.
 Upon its publication, it has been imported to different countries such as Korea in 1729.

 The Shuli jingyun is included in the Siku Quanshu collection, commissioned by the Qianlong Emperor.
 This collection, compiled between 1773 and 1782, includes 3,461 titles and is divided into four treasuries.